kilpkonn/msc-thesis/main.typ

 Running the experiment on all 155 crates would take about half a month.
 In order to speed up the process we selected only the most popular crate for each category.
 This results in a 31 crates in total.
-We observe that the execution time of the algorithm is in linear relation with the search depth (@term-search-depth-time).
+We observe that the average execution time of the algorithm is in linear relation with the search depth (@term-search-depth-time).
-Increasing depth by one adds ...ms of execution time on average.
+Increasing depth by one adds about 10ms of execution time on average.

 #todo("Add slope")